 Off The Beaten Path

-5. Once you are outside the ski area boundary, you are responsible for your own safety, transportation and evacuation.
-Help, if available at all, will be hours away.
+Once you are outside the ski area boundary you are responsible for your own safety, transportation and evacuation.
+Help, if possible may be hours or days away.
+You or your heirs will be responsible for the cost of your rescue.

 There is an inherent risk in skiing and snowboarding.
 Timberline views skiing and snowboarding in a controlled and responsible manner as the primary safety consideration for all skiers and snowboarders.
 We also promote helmet use.
 While wearing a helmet is a personal choice, we simply think it is smart thinking; a good idea, and we strongly advise it.
 Helmet use has been on the rise in recent years, to the point where the majority of skiers and snowboarders on the hill now wear a helmet.
 We also strongly advise the use of helmets for children.
 Keep in mind that it is important that helmets be properly fitted and do not inhibit vision or hearing.
 For more information on helmet use for children, we encourage you to visit this website www.lidsonkids.org.